 Obesity is a universal issue that affects many people, and Americans are no different.
 Particularly, when a new year rolls around the cries of “new year, new me!” can be heard.
 However, despite the fact that many Americans want to lose weight and get rid of belly fat, most are not successful in their attempts.
-Obesity is a risk factor for a variety of diseases like stroke, heart attack, cancer and type 2 diabetes.
+Obesity is a risk factor for a variety of diseases including heart diseases, strokes, heart attacks, cancer and type 2 diabetes.
 However, they are all preventable with a health diet.

 It is difficult to lose weight in the first place but one thing that is even more challenging is to maintain your weight after shedding those extra pounds.
 Just as fashions come and go so do many diets.
 However, there is one diet backed by science that is gaining a lot of popularity called the ketogenic diet.